The Ultimate Guide to: The Quilter Nations Series

 - A Glimpse into History

-- Autumn Nations Series Format
+- Quilter Nations Series Format

 - Trophies

-- Where to Watch the Autumn Internationals
+- Where to Watch the Quilter Nations Series

 A Glimpse into History…

-Origins of the Autumn Internationals
+Origins of the Quilter Nations Series

 The Autumn Internationals have long been a staple of international rugby, with Northern Hemisphere nations traditionally hosting Southern Hemisphere giants in test matches.
 What began as individual tours by teams like New Zealand, South Africa, and Australia evolved into a more structured series of games in the 21st century.
-In 2020, the pandemic reshaped the usual tour schedule, and the Autumn Nations Cup was introduced to fill the gap, laying the groundwork for what is now known as the Autumn Nations Series.
+In 2020, the pandemic reshaped the usual tour schedule, and the Autumn Nations Cup was introduced to fill the gap, laying the groundwork for what is now known as the Quilter Nations Series.

-Evolution of the Autumn Nations Series
+Evolution of the Quilter Nations Series

-While initially focused on one-off matches, the Autumn Nations Series now features a structured schedule with Europe’s leading teams—England, Ireland, Scotland, Wales, France, and Italy—taking on the likes of New Zealand, South Africa, Australia, Argentina, and Japan.
+While initially focused on one-off matches, the Quilter Nations Series now features a structured schedule with Europe’s leading teams—England, Ireland, Scotland, Wales, France, and Italy—taking on the likes of New Zealand, South Africa, Australia, Argentina, and Japan.
 These annual showdowns offer a rare opportunity for fans to witness Northern vs. Southern Hemisphere clashes outside of the Rugby World Cup.

 In addition to traditional rugby powerhouses, the inclusion of teams like Fiji, Japan, and Georgia has added a layer of unpredictability and excitement, contributing to the growth of international rugby as a truly global sport.

-Autumn Nations Series Format
+Quilter Nations Series Format

-The Autumn Nations Series typically takes place across four weekends in November.
+The Quilter Nations Series typically takes place across four weekends in November.
 Each team from the Northern Hemisphere plays a series of matches against visiting teams, often seen as a warm-up for the Southern Hemisphere sides ahead of their domestic seasons.
 The matches are standalone tests, and while there is no overarching tournament winner, the outcomes are crucial for world rankings and Rugby World Cup preparations.

 Trophies

-Though the Autumn Nations Series lacks an official championship trophy, individual matches carry immense prestige.
+Though the Quilter Nations Series lacks an official championship trophy, individual matches carry immense prestige.
 Winning against top-tier Southern Hemisphere opponents like the All Blacks or Springboks is a benchmark of success for any Northern Hemisphere side.
 Additionally, victories are often accompanied by prestigious one-off trophies, such as the James Bevan Trophy (contested between Wales and Australia) or the Hillary Shield (England vs. New Zealand).

-Top Moments between the Autumn Internationals teams
+Top Moments between the Quilter Nations Series teams

 Ireland’s Historic Win Over the All Blacks (2021)

-In one of the most celebrated moments in the history of the Autumn Nations Series, Ireland defeated New Zealand 29-20 at the Aviva Stadium in 2021.
+In one of the most celebrated moments in the history of the Quilter Nations Series, Ireland defeated New Zealand 29-20 at the Aviva Stadium in 2021.
 This victory marked Ireland’s third win over the All Blacks in five years and solidified their reputation as one of the top teams in the world.

 England’s Dramatic Win Against New Zealand (2012)